Uruguay women's national under-20 football team

 The Uruguay women's national under-20 football team representing Uruguay in international women's football at the age of under-20.
 The team competes South American U-20 Women's Championship.
 Uruguay has never qualified for a FIFA U-20 Women's World Cup.

 Team image

 Nicknames

 The Uruguay women's national under-20 football team has been known or nicknamed as the Las Celestes, Charrúas.

 Home stadium

 Uruguay plays their home matches on the Estadio Centenario and others stadiums.

 History

-The Uruguay womens national under-20 football team have played its debut game against Paraguay on 11 May 2004 at Encarnación, Paraguay which won by 5–1 goals.
+The Uruguay women's national under-20 football team have played its debut game against Paraguay on 11 May 2004 at Encarnación, Paraguay which won by 5–1 goals.
 The teams has finished Third-Place in the 2022 South American Under-20 Women's Football Championship.
 They nations has not yet qualified into the FIFA U-20 Women's World Cup.

 Current squad

 The following players were list for 2022 South American Under-20 Women's Football Championship on 18 March 2022.